Sharonah8/simple_shell/README.md

-#A simple Shell
+# A Simple Shell
-Project that depicts a C command shell done collaboratively
+Depicting a UNIX shell command in our own way collaboratively.